Secure multi-party computation: Multi-party protocols

 Most MPC protocols, as opposed to 2PC protocols and especially under the unconditional setting of private channels, make use of secret sharing.
 In the secret sharing based methods, the parties do not play special roles (as in Yao, of creator and evaluator).
 Instead, the data associated with each wire is shared amongst the parties, and a protocol is then used to evaluate each gate.
-The function is now defined as a “circuit” over a finite field, as opposed to the binary circuits used for Yao.
-Such a circuit is called an arithmetic circuit in the literature, and it consists of addition and multiplication “gates” where the values operated on are defined over a finite field.
+The function is now defined as a "circuit" over a finite field, as opposed to the binary circuits used for Yao.
+Such a circuit is called an arithmetic circuit in the literature, and it consists of addition and multiplication "gates" where the values operated on are defined over a finite field.

 Secret sharing allows one to distribute a secret among a number of parties by distributing shares to each party.
 Two types of secret sharing schemes are commonly used; Shamir secret sharing and additive secret sharing.
 In both cases the shares are random elements of a finite field that add up to the secret in the field; intuitively, security is achieved because any non-qualifying set of shares looks randomly distributed.

 Secret sharing schemes can tolerate an adversary controlling up to t parties out of n total parties, where t varies based on the scheme, the adversary can be passive or active, and different assumptions are made on the power of the adversary.
 The Shamir secret sharing scheme is secure against a passive adversary when $t < \frac{n}{2}$ and an active adversary when $t < \frac{n}{3}$ while achieving information-theoretic security, meaning that even if the adversary has unbounded computational power, they cannot learn any information about the secret underlying a share.
 The BGW protocol, which defines how to compute addition and multiplication on secret shares, is often used to compute functions with Shamir secret shares.
 Additive secret sharing schemes can tolerate the adversary controlling all but one party, that is $t < n$, while maintaining security against a passive and active adversary with unbounded computational power.
 Some protocols require a setup phase, which may only be secure against a computationally bounded adversary.

 A number of systems have implemented various forms of MPC with secret sharing schemes.
 The most popular is SPDZ, which implements MPC with additive secret shares and is secure against active adversaries.

 Other protocols

-In 2014 a "model of fairness in secure computation in which an adversarial party that aborts on receiving output is forced to pay a mutually predefined monetary penalty" has been described for the Bitcoin network or for fair lottery.
+In 2014 a "model of fairness in secure computation in which an adversarial party that aborts on receiving output is forced to pay a mutually predefined monetary penalty" has been described for the Bitcoin network or for fair lottery, and has been successfully implemented in Ethereum.